JakeSutton19/MLB-Game-Prediction/README.md

 # MLB Game Prediction
 Developed by Jacob Sutton, 2023

 *** WORK IN PROGRESS.
-USE JUPYTER FILES FOR WORKING VERSIONS
+SEE JUPYTER FILES FOR WORKING SCRIPT

 ### Introduction
 The goal of this project is to accurately predict the winner of MLB baseball games.